-Before you go hurrying to the store check out these tips on how to make firestarters with sawdust and other materials and start your camp fire with ease!
+Before you hurry to the store, check out these tips on making firestarters with sawdust and other materials and start your campfire with ease!

 3+1 Components of a Campfire

-- Spark: Whether with matches, lighter, magnesium, flint, or an old school method like directing sun through a magnifying glass, you’ll need a way to create a spark and ignite your campfire.
+- Spark: Whether with matches, lighter, magnesium, flint, or an old-school method like directing the sun through a magnifying glass, you’ll need a way to create a spark and ignite your campfire.

 - Fuel: You shouldn’t simply put sticks from the forest in your firepit and expect a match to light them.
-You’ll first need to gather tinder – dry bark, leaves, pine needles, before you move up into the larger firewood.
+You’ll first need to gather tinder (i.e., dry bark, leaves, pine needles) before moving up into the larger firewood.
 Remember, it’s not a race; building a campfire takes time and patience.

-- Air: Of course, in order for any fire to thrive it needs plenty of oxygen.
-When you are starting off, make sure to softly blow on the flames to give them more air so that they can grow.
+- Air: Of course, for any fire to thrive, it needs plenty of oxygen.
+When you are starting, make sure to softly blow on the flames to give them more air to grow.

-- Firestarter (Optional): When that tinder won’t hold a flame, it is imperative that you have something that will burn long and allow the kindling to catch a flame, and that’s what we’ll talk about today.
+- Firestarter (Optional): When that tinder won’t hold a flame, you must have something that will burn long and allow the kindling to catch a flame, and that’s what we’ll talk about today.